 There are layers to us.
 Just below the skin and as deep as the heart.
 In the quiet, when we go through our family albums and we see the faces and read the names, when we stare into long-lost eyes, we hear the call and it goes right to the core of our being.
 It is the call to be remembered.

-And sometimes memory is justice.
+And sometimes holding memory is justice enough.
 The call of the ancestors is not to root them up from the dust heap of history for nostalgia’s sake.
 The call is to answer who we are and to find the homeplace of our souls.

 Like a great many things, I first heard the call by accident.
 And yet my whole life, every choice, every chance meeting, prepared me to be able to hear it.
-I am a writer.
 I tell my young daughter that I am storyteller if anyone asks.
-This is a modest way of saying I’ve spent my life chasing writing, first in theater, then later in a career in advertising.
-Writers are always concerned at first about themselves, but eventually, other people’s stories become a far more interesting subject.
-We stir at the notion of sharing the turning points in other people’s lives with, well, other people.
+This is a modest way of saying I’ve spent my life, first in theater, then later in a career in advertising and conservation, communicating, persuading, inspiring through story.
+I stir at the notion of sharing the turning points in other people’s lives with, well, other people.

-In the early 2000s, I joined Ancestry.com spurred by the work of a cousin and Mays family historian, Patricia Thompson.
+In the early 2000s, I joined Ancestry.com spurred by the work of a maternal cousin and Mays family historian, Patricia Thompson.
 Pat’s work goes back to 1975!
 She later published a Mays family history, I Came By Way of Somebody, that I used to create a cursory family tree on Ancestry.com.
 I owe Pat a debt of gratitude for her decades-long interest in research and telling the Mays story laid the foundation to tell my own.
-In 2006, I watched an episode of African American Livesand saw Dr. Henry Louis Gates illuminate the life of a black family through records and research, and share his revelations, the turning points of a black family (and his own) with their descendants.
-This was my “Roots” moment, which inspired countless black genealogists before me.
+In 2006, I watched an episode of African American Lives as Dr. Henry Louis Gates illuminate the life of a black family through records and research.
+He shared his revelations, the turning points of a black family (and his own) with their descendants.
+This was my “Roots” moment, that all genealogists have, which inspired countless black genealogists before me.
 His show illuminated black people.
-It revealed and reminded us that our ancestors lived through the birth of this nation, and how we are an integral part of its creation, development.
-And I marveled that history could reveal us, and perhaps my own roots.
-For a son whose father held secret pains and hidden memories, for a son whose mother departed far too soon and took a family history with her, the thought of learning my own family’s story exhilirating.
+It revealed and reminded us that our ancestors lived through the birth of this nation, and how we are an integral part of its creation and ongoing development.
+I marveled that history could reveal us, and perhaps my own roots.
+For a son whose father held secret pains and hidden memories, for a son whose mother departed far too soon and took a family history with her, the thought of learning my own family’s story was exhilarating.

-Could I locate the Mays’ and Redd’s, the Johnson’s and Bobo’s– my family’s place– in our collective American history?
+Could I locate the Mays and the Redds, the Johnsons and the Bobos– our place in American history?
 Could I learn why my family migrated from places like Greenville to Cleveland, and Dallas to Pennsylvania?
 Would I uncover the ancestor that helped shape a pivotal moment in American life?
 Dr. Gates work and the subsequent explosion in genealogy entertainment and education (from television shows to podcasts), along with the ever-increasing amount of records filling the databases at Ancestry and FamilySearch spurred me on.
 Later, visits to archives, libraries, even cemeteries would finally make the reality of so many lives palpable to me.
 I would use them to pioneer my own journey into my family’s past.
 I would go back over 8 generations to the 1700s and map the contours of a river long forgotten, moving ever forward in time, to connect its tributaries and find its headwaters, from Africa to the new world.

 I’ve found and used countless birth records and death certificates, census records and slave schedules, wills and probate records, manumissions and certificates of freedom, newspaper articles, church records, land records and deeds, history books, digital and physical archives to piece together a family record.